-The /[NO]OPTIMIZE=(list) qualifier controls RESTORE's optimization of the directory structure.
+The /[NO]OPTIMIZE qualifier controls how RESTORE optimizes the directory structure.
 Two optimizations are available:

-- Directories can be extended to the size they were on the original volume - File cluster sizes can be increased to the maximum necessary to minimize calls to the file processor
+- DIRECTORY Directories can be extended to the size they were on the original volume. - CLUSTER_SIZE File cluster sizes can be increased to the maximum necessary to minimize calls to the file processor.

 The /NOOPTIMIZE qualifier inhibits these optimizations.
-The /OPTIMIZE qualifier selects all optimizations.
+The /OPTIMIZE without an argument selects both optimizations.
 The default is /OPTIMIZE.